cole-mp3/Balaal/README.md

 ## KNOWN ISSUES:
 - [ ] Descriptionss are fucked up somehow
 - [ ] I can't code for S H I T
+- [ ] HTTPS modules arent working, so the joker i had planned has to be repurposed until i can fix that.